-Thank you for your interest in becoming a Broad Ripple Farmers Market (BRFM) vendor.
-BRFM is pleased to be able to serve the greater Broad Ripple community by offering a local, year-round marketplace for regional produce and animal farmers, bread and pastry artisans, plant and flower growers, cheesemakers, and specialty food producers.
-Every vendor is carefully screened to be sure that BRFM represents the highest quality products available.
+Thank you for your interest in becoming a Broad Ripple Farmers Market (BRFM) and/or SoBro Farmers Market vendor.
+The Markets are pleased to be able to serve the greater Broad Ripple community by offering local, year-round marketplaces for regional produce and animal farmers, bread and pastry artisans, plant and flower growers, cheesemakers, and specialty food producers.
+Every vendor is carefully screened to be sure that our Markets represent the highest quality products available.

-BRFM is a food-focused Market and we are currently only accepting applications for human food products.
+The BRFM Saturday Markets are food-focused Markets and we only accept inquiries for human food products.
 We have limited space for a few food-related products and value-added vendors and are currently at our capacity of those types of vendors.

-We do not offer vendor booth space for non-food items such as crafts, artwork, or clothing.
-Similarly, we do not offer booth space for not-for-profit organizations or businesses seeking to promote their organizations.
+We do not offer booth space for not-for-profit organizations or businesses seeking to promote their organizations.
+Exceptions are made for businesses who sponsor the Markets.

-What is the timing for accepting new vendors to BRFM?
+What is the timing for accepting new vendors?

-BRFM is always looking for new, unique vendors who offer food products currently not available at our Market.
-Generally, all decisions about new vendors are made by March of the Summer Market year – as the Summer Market year is from May through October.
-There is currently no booth space for new vendors at the Summer Market, but vendors may apply should something open.
-The Winter Market runs November to April and decisions are generally made by September.
-The application system will be opened before the start of each season.
+We are always looking for new, unique vendors who offer products currently not available at our Market.
+Inquiries are generally only accepted shortly before each Market season opens.
+The decisions about new vendors are made by March/April for BRFM Summer and SoBro Markets as the Summer Market year is from May through October.
+The Winter Market runs November to April and decisions are generally made by September/October.

 What licenses, insurance requirements, and fees are required of participating vendors?